libanali/libanali/README.md

 - 👋 Hi, I’m @libanali
-- 👀 I’m interested in programming and seeking a graduate role in sofware development.
+- 👀 I’m interested in programming and seeking a junior role as an Unreal Developer.
-- 🌱 I have just currently finished my masters in Data Science and hold a bachelors in Game Design.
+- 🌱 I have a first class honours in BSc Game Design and a Masters in Data Science.
 - 📫 How to reach me - email: agaa_5@hotmail.com, mobile number: 07539129447

 <!---